ILLGrenoble/cameo/INSTALL.md

 ### Option 2: Generate the Debian packages

-It is also possible to build and create Debian packages.
-In this case, please use the *build_and_package.sh* script.
+It is also possible to build and create the Debian packages (distribution dependent).
+In this case, please use the *buildpackages.sh* script from the *packages/debian* directory:

 ```
-./build_and_package.sh <build directory>
+./buildpackages.sh <build directory>
 ```

-The script provides the following *.deb* packages located in <build directory>/packages/.
+The script provides the following *.deb* packages located in *<build directory>/packages/*.
 They can be installed using package manager.

 ### Generate the documentation